 'Sangvind' is a 48 foot, 1982 Bruce Farr designed sailboat.
 She is a fast and comfortable ocean cruiser, but she is an older yacht, a bit rough around the edges and

 with all the charm of a much loved and used sailboat.

 She has room to sleep 8-10 people - there are 2 single bunks, 3 double berths (one of which has its own separate cabin), and an additional 2 singles in the saloon.

 She has an open plan design, so living space is fairly communal.
-'Sangvind' is not a luxury yacht - there is no freezer or fresh water shower (we bathe in the warm ocean).
-We do have a small
+'Sangvind' is not a luxury yacht - there is no freezer or fresh water shower (we bathe in the ocean).

 There is a good sized galley (ships kitchen) with oven / grill / hobs; and a head (ships toilet).